keilaash/cli-wiki/README.md

 ## About

-I’m a student passionate about learning and documenting useful CLI tools and workflows.
+I’m a student passionate about learning.
+I wanted to learn more about Linux cli tools and I am documenting what I have learnt here.
 This project is my attempt to create a structured knowledge base while learning.
 Contributions are welcome — let’s build and learn together!

 ## 📚 View the Wiki

 You can explore the wiki online here: [cli-wiki.keil.website](cli-wiki.keil.website)

+## 💻 Source Code

+Check out the source or contribute on GitHub: [https://github.com/keilaash/cli-wiki](https://github.com/keilaash/cli-wiki)

 ## 🤝 Contributing

 Contributions are encouraged!
 If you have commands, tips, or workflows to share, feel free to submit a pull request or open an issue.
 All contributions — big or small — help improve this project for everyone.

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).